5late/5late.github.io/guides/newb/Newb-Config/README.md

 The contents of this repo contain scripts and aliases that may be useful to newbies in Linux.
 Commands such as ``rm`` can be intimidating due to their nature of being destructive and irreversible.

+There are also some useful utilites such as sticky notes which can be helpful for productivity.

 ## Manual

+### Scripts

 #### rm command
 - The traditional ``rm`` command is replaced with an alias which points to the [``logrm`` script.](./scripts/logrm.sh) The ``logrm`` script logs all deletions to a hidden file in the users home directory - ``.removelog``.